RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Conclusion

 \section{Conclusion}

-In this work, we decompose the motion forecasting task into modeling marginal trajectory distributions for all modeled agents and joint distributions for interacting agents.
+In this work, we decompose the multi-agent motion forecasting task into modeling marginal trajectory distributions for all modeled agents and joint distributions for interacting agents.
+This approach captures the varying complexity inherent in different traffic scenarios while maintaining computational efficiency.
 Our transformer-based forecasting model incorporates a retrocausal information flow and models positional uncertainty through compressed exponential power distributions.
-This enables more accurate predictions across diverse scenarios in the Waymo Interaction Prediction and Argoverse 2 Forecasting datasets.
+This enables more accurate predictions across diverse scenarios.

 Furthermore, our method's ability to respond to goal-based and basic directional instructions reveals an emergent capability that was not explicitly trained for.
 This suggests that standard motion forecasting training naturally develops representations that can interpret and adapt to goal-based and directional instructions within the appropriate context.
-This capability can improve simulation and human-AI interaction in self-driving systems, potentially allowing operators to guide vehicle behavior.
+This capability can improve human-AI interaction in self-driving systems, potentially allowing operators to guide vehicle behavior.

-\textbf{Limitations and future work:} While the retrocausal information flow enables us to instruct our model, it can also lead to less realistic forecasts (cf. acausal reactions \citep{seff2023motionlm}).
-E.g., instructing a following vehicle to slow down may also slow down a leading vehicle.
-This may be caused by the data-driven nature of our method and many training samples where the behavior of leading and following vehicles is correlated.
-However, following vehicles usually react to leading vehicles, not vice versa.
-We leave investigating that further and mitigating such issues (e.g., by auto-regressive trajectory generation) to future research.